tstack/lnav/docs/tutorials/tutorial1/index.md

 Welcome to the first _interactive_ **lnav** tutorial!

 This tutorial will guide you through the basics of navigating log files.
+Pressing `q` will display an example log file to try out commands on.
+Pressing `y` will return you to the next step in the tutorial.

 ## Step 1